Weighted Blankets vs Lap Pads vs Weighted/Compression Vests (Comparison Guide)

 Deep‑pressure tools like weighted blankets, lap pads, and weighted vests are widely used to promote calm and focus for people with autism, ADHD, and sensory processing differences.
-But how do you choose the right one?
-This comprehensive hub distills the key differences and helps you make confident, evidence‑informed decisions.

 Interactive Comparison